Happy 200th birthday to Maine, but virus zaps the party

-AUGUSTA, Maine (AP) — Mainers have a special bond with Massachusetts that’s friendly for the most part.
+AUGUSTA, Maine P) — Mainers have a special bond with Massachusetts that’s friendly for the most part.
 What Mainer doesn’t love the Boston Red Sox, after all?

 But it wasn’t always so.
 Maine became a state by splitting from Massachusetts, gaining independence 200 years ago at a time when residents were smarting over Massachusetts’ decision not to defend the Maine territory in the War of 1812.